BreakingBytes/simkit/circus/docs/tutorials.rst

 Calculations
 ~~~~~~~~~~~~
 The next step in Circus is to write calculations.
 Calculations are created in
-configuration files as JSON and list the formulas, data and outputs that result
+configuration files as JSON and list the formulas and arguments that result in
-in outputs.
+outputs.
 Calculations can also have attributes like frequency and
 `dependencies <http://xkcd.com/754/>`_.
 Calculation attributes are stored in the
 calculation registry.